yougotwill/session-website/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

-## Learn More

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

-## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 ## Contentful Notes

-- [ ] Use `Link` and `Media` content models for embedded content into blog posts.
+- Use `Link Preview` and `Media` content models for embedding content into blog posts.
-- [ ] If linking content that is on the site itself omit https://getsession.org.\
-      e.g. `https://getsession.org/blog/onion-requests-session-new-message-routing-solution/` => `/blog/onion-requests-session-new-message-routing-solution/`
+- If linking content that is on the site itself try to omit omit https://getsession.org. e.g. `https://getsession.org/blog/onion-requests-session-new-message-routing-solution/` => `/blog/onion-requests-session-new-message-routing-solution/`.
+- To use <sup>superscript</sup>, <sub>subscript</sub>, ~~strikethroughs~~ or <span style="background-color: #3a3a3a; color: white;">style</span> <span style="color: #00f782;">text</span> use the `Markup` content model.

-## Developer Notes
+## Development

-- Use the [Headwind](https://github.com/heybourn/headwind) VSCode extension for sorting TailWindCSS classes.
-- Using the [classnames](https://www.npmjs.com/package/classnames) package we can organise our classes into groups that combine at build time.
-- Always run `yarn run build && yarn run start` to see how the code works in a production environment before pushing to the server.
+- **Always** run `yarn run build && yarn run start` to see how the code works in a production environment before committing or pushing to the server.

 - For accessbility testing we use the [axe-react](https://github.com/dequelabs/axe-core-npm/blob/develop/packages/react/README.md) plugin.

+- Uses [Headwind](https://github.com/heybourn/headwind) VSCode extension for sorting Tailwind classes.

+- Uses [classnames](https://www.npmjs.com/package/classnames) to organise our classes into groups that combine at build time.

+- To work with any pages that use [Contentful](https://www.contentful.com) you will need to create your own free account and import our Contentful models.

+  Email [will@oxen.io](mailto:will@oxen.io) for access to the content models.
+If there is enough interest they may be added to the repo in future.

+### Tailwind class structure

+This helps with readability and is encouraged.
+More of a _guideline_.

+#### React

 ```jsx
   <div className={classNames(